 There’s nothing quite like the feeling of booking a free (or nearly free) flight with points and miles.
-But there is one equal and opposite feeling: Realizing you could have gotten much more value out of the points you just forked over.
+But there's one equal and opposite feeling: Realizing you could have gotten much more value out of the points you just forked over.

 One of the steepest parts of the learning curve when getting started with points and miles is understanding the best times to use that big stash of points and miles versus paying cash out of pocket for flights instead.
 The answer?
 It depends.

-There's no hard-and-fast rule, as the right time and place for one person to use their miles may not make sense for another person.
+That's an unsatisfying answer, I know.
+But there truly is no hard-and-fast rule: The right time and place for one person to use their miles may not make sense for another person.

-But let's walk through a few factors to consider when deciding whether to use your hard-earned points or miles.
+But let's walk through a few factors to consider when deciding whether to use your hard-earned points or miles to pay for a flight.

 Three letters can help you weigh the right time to turn to your points or miles to book flights: CPM.